-HOUSE COMMITTEE RECOMMENDATION.
-The House Committee concurs with the Governor's recommendation with the following adjustments:
+SENATE COMMITTEE RECOMMENDATION.
+The Senate Committee concurs with the Governor's recommendation with the following adjustments:

-1. Delete \$332.2 million SGF for the early payoff of Series 2015A/G bonds in FY 2022.
-(Staff Note: That appropriation is included in SB 443, which was passed by the Senate Committee of the Whole on February 23, 2022, and is currently referred to the House Committee on Appropriations.)

-2. Delete \$460.0 million SGF in FY 2022 to not implement a one-time \$250 tax rebate included in the Governor's recommendation.
+- 1. Delete \$332.2 million SGF for the early payoff of Series 2015A/G bonds in FY 2022.
+That appropriation is now included in SB 443, which was passed by the Senate Committee of the Whole February 23, 2022, and is currently referred to the House Committee on Appropriations. - 2.
+Delete \$460.0 million SGF in FY 2022 to not implement a one-time \$250 tax rebate included in the Governor's recommendation.